Cell nucleus: Perichromatin fibrils

 Perichromatin fibrils are visible only under electron microscope.
 They are located next to the transcriptionally active chromatin and are hypothesized to be the sites of active pre-mRNA processing.

 Clastosomes

-Clastosomes are small nuclear bodies (0.2–0.5 µm) described as having a thick ring-shape due to the peripheral capsule around these bodies.
-This name is derived from the Greek klastos, broken and soma, body.
+Clastosomes are small nuclear bodies (0.2–0.5 μm) described as having a thick ring-shape due to the peripheral capsule around these bodies.
+This name is derived from the Greek klastos (κλαστός), broken and soma (σῶμα), body.
 Clastosomes are not typically present in normal cells, making them hard to detect.
 They form under high proteolytic conditions within the nucleus and degrade once there is a decrease in activity or if cells are treated with proteasome inhibitors.
 The scarcity of clastosomes in cells indicates that they are not required for proteasome function.
 Osmotic stress has also been shown to cause the formation of clastosomes.
 These nuclear bodies contain catalytic and regulatory subunits of the proteasome and its substrates, indicating that clastosomes are sites for degrading proteins.